krzysztofbrzozowski/k8s_playground/README.md

 In Deployment object it is possible to change e.g. port.
 In Pod it is not allowed.

 > [!IMPORTANT]
-> In this section has been updated image of the pod
+> In this section has been updated image of the pod AFTERWARDS
 > ```
 > kubectl set image <object-type>/<object-name> <container-name>=<new-image-to-use>
 > kubectl set image deployment/client-deployment client=stephengrider/multi-client:v5